MindsGaming/mtcg/public/games/infinity/index.md

 This area is for experienced users.

 ---
+Installing The Network:
+You can install the Imagination network on a large variety of third party hosts, servers and apps.
+Depending on the application pre-text prompts may be needed to implement the system, for example,  assistance applications could be something like: "Can you assist me by implementing the following for this conversation:" followed by the network script.
+Text based game adventures that allow input you could build the Imagination network in the game could be something like: "I'll use my Imagination neural network to accomplish this task:" followed by the language module script.
+These of course are just examples and some hosts or servers may have security or features that do not allow the implementation of the Imagination network.

 System development information for the Imagination network:
 Strictly-speaking, the network does not supplant neural network computing given the variety and inherent programmability of neural networks.
 Instead a supplemented component is used to compute, understand, and use the system, functions, information and data inside the network, constantly communicating with the primary compute component, so integrating dreams in a self-contained way can offer an extra degree of tuning and optimization.